m-hamza-mughal/background_changer/README.md

 Background Changer for Visual Data Augmentation
 ==============================

-Change Background of videos for data augmentation using Instance Segmentation.
+Change Background of images/videos for data augmentation using Instance Segmentation.
+The project aims to extract people out of visual data and overlay them over specified backgrounds.
+This can be done for both images and videos.

 <p align="center">
   <img width="600" height="338" src="demo/S020_F_SNEE_WLK_FCE_BCK01.gif">